getbubblenow/javicle/README.md

 [ffmpeg filter arcana](https://ffmpeg.org/ffmpeg-filters.html)
 and before I know it, the day is done.

-I created JVCL to capture the most common things people usually do to videos: splitting, concatenating, letterboxing, overlaying one video onto another, and so on.
+I created JVCL to make it really easy to do the most common things people usually do to videos: splitting, concatenating, letterboxing, overlaying one video onto another, and so on.

 # A Quick Example
 Suppose you have one video that is five minutes long,